 - UnipolSai: UnipolSai is a reputable Italian insurance provider that has wide coverage options, competitive pricing, and advanced coverage plans.

-- Cigna Global: This is yet another international provider with a strong presence in Italy.
-Their most important feature is flexible and customizable plans.
+- Cigna Global: Cigna is an international provider with a strong presence in Italy, and their most important feature is flexible and customizable plans.

 1. Italian citizens and legal residents